 10. Write Ramadan contribution request letters

 Contribution request letters can be an exceptionally effective tactic for Ramadan fundraising.
-Make sure to research prospects before reaching out so your outreach is as effective as possible.
+Research prospects beforehand so your outreach is as effective as possible.

-Consider sending letters to businesses and corporations in addition to individuals These letters are generally referred to as sponsorship request letters, and can help you develop or form important partnerships in your community.
+Pro tip: Send sponsorship request letters to businesses and corporations to develop or form important partnerships in your community.

 Bonus Resource